 The Ethics Commission has produced a Candidates’ Guide for City Elective Office, as well as public financing guides for candidates for Mayor or Supervisor, that explain these rules.
-The Commission has also produced a local candidate controlled committee Filing Schedule (Nov.
-2019).
+Please review the Ethics Commission’s local Filing Schedules for pertinent information on when to file.

 The California Fair Political Practices Commission (FPPC) has produced a guide for all local candidates.

 Candidate Disclosure Process

 Candidates for City elective office

 - After the campaign

 Candidates for County Central Committee

 Candidates for Retirement Board, Health Service Board and Retiree Health Care Trust Board